 This foundation was established in honor of Shane Gold Burwick – a beautiful girl I’ve known since childhood.
 She and her unborn son were lost to us as a tragic result of her being prescribed the contraceptive drug, Yaz, (or Yasmin, Ocella) which is manufactured by Bayer and contains synthetic progesterone.
 The saddest part is that it was totally preventable.

-Like many thousands of young women, Shane was prescribed this drug – so this could have happened to any one of us.
-FDA hearings in 2012 revealed that Bayer was aware that these drugs produce an elevated risk of severe side effects, including deep vein thrombosis, pulmonary embolism, stroke and heart attack.
+Like many thousands of young women, Shane was prescribed this drug.
+So this could have happened to anyone of us.
+FDA hearings in 2012 revealed that Bayer was aware that these drugs produce an elevated risk of severe side effects.
+Including deep vein thrombosis, pulmonary embolism, stroke and heart attack.
 The FDA’s own study found a 74% increased risk of blood clots which are responsible for miscarriages, low birth weight, stillbirths and maternal deaths.

 Just google “Bayer Yaz lawsuits.”
-It’s frightening and disheartening to see that they’d rather keep the product on the market and settle the suits than to pull the product and save lives.
+It’s frightening and disheartening to see that they’d rather keep the product on the market.
+And settle the suits than to pull the product and save lives.
 They care only about profits, not patients.